MohamedWaelElsayed/DES/README.md

 # DES

-This is a non-standard implementation for DES.
+### This is an implementation for DES from scratch.
+please note that the S-Box and P-Box used here are not standard.